Investigators say poor track conditions caused deadly Amtrak derailment in Seattle-bound train

 The problem got worse as the freight trains traveled over the area before the crash.

-The track is owned by BNSF Railway.
-The three passengers who died and two who were seriously injured were in, or had just been in, an observation car that ended up on its side, the NTSB said in February.
+The three passengers who died and two who were seriously injured were in an observation car that ended up on its side, the NTSB said in February.

 Killed in the accident were Margie and Don Vardahoe, a Georgia couple on a cross-country trip to mark their 50th wedding anniversary, and Zachariah Schneider, 28, a software developer from Illinois.